Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Panama’s official language is Spanish but English is used in major cities and tourist destinations.

-The COVID-19 pandemic has severely strained Panama’s health system.
 Before traveling to Panama, check the Embassy’s website for the latest COVID-19 alerts.

 Panama has various private hospitals with U.S. affiliations that offer specialized care and are well-positioned to serve the demand generated from medical tourism.